 Line 61: Check It to Help New Jersey’s Vietnam Veterans

-Here’s a tip you may not know about completing your 2018 New Jersey return this tax season: you can help Veterans in your community by making an additional donation on your 1040 to the New Jersey Vietnam Veterans’ Memorial Fund!
+Here’s another tip you may not know about completing your 2023 New Jersey return: you can help Veterans in your community by making an additional donation on your Form 1040 to the New Jersey Vietnam Veterans’ Memorial Fund!

 How to Donate